 Once you are allocated funds, you will need to submit receipts in order to be reimbursed for your child care expenses.

 You must submit a receipt in order to be reimbursed.
 If your child care provider does not provide a receipt to you, use one of the following receipt templates.

 We request that you wait to submit your receipt (s) until you have at least $100 in child care expenses.

 - You must first pay for your child care.

 - Ask your child care provider for a receipt.

-- Scan the receipt prior to going into your ISIS subsidy account.
+- Scan the receipt prior to going into your MyUI subsidy account.

-- Fill in the short reimbursement request form in ISIS, attach your receipt, and submit.
+- Fill in the short reimbursement request form in MyUI, attach your receipt, and submit.

 - You will receive a pop-up message that your receipt was accepted by our system.